AnasElii/blockchain-integrated-backend-architecture/README.md

    - Visit `Pinata Cloud` to sign up for a new free account.
    - add the `PINATA_JWT_TOKEN` and `NEXT_PUBLIC_NFT_MARKETPLACE_ADDRESS` fields
    - Add necessary configuration settings (database credentials, blockchain network settings, etc.).

-4. **Run the Hardhat Nood**
-   If you are going to deploy the smart contract to a hardhat local network deploy it in the port 3000
-   `npx hardhat node --hostname 0.0.0.0 --port 3000`
+## Usage

+1. **Deploy Smart Contracts**
+  Follow the instructions in the `contracts/` directory to deploy smart contracts using Hardhat to your preferred blockchain network.

-1. **Run the Application**
+1. **Start the Backend Server**
    ```bash
    node ./index.js
    ```

-## Usage

-1. **Deploy Smart Contracts**
-  Follow the instructions in the `contracts/` directory to deploy smart contracts using Hardhat and OpenZeppelin to your preferred blockchain network.

-1. **Start the Backend Server**
    Ensure your PHP server is configured correctly and running.

-1. **Access the Marketplace**
+1. **Access the Marketplace Backend**
-   - Open your browser and navigate to `http://localhost:3001` to start using the NFT Marketplace.
+ Open your browser and navigate to `http://localhost:4000`, and also the `http://localhost:4000/graphql` To access the NFT_MArketplace Grpahql playground.

+**Note** You can update the port value from the envirment by chaging the PORT value in the `.evn` file

 ## Educational Resource